Mesothelioma Chemotherapy and Vision and Eye Health

 Keratitis photophobia is sensitivity to light caused by an infection.
-Because drugs like methotrexate suppress the immune system, they make a patient more vulnerable to infections because it suppresses the immune system.
-An infection in the eye can cause photophobia and the only real treatment is to treat the infection or discontinue the medication.
+Because drugs like methotrexate suppress the immune system, they make a patient more vulnerable to infections.
+Eye infections can result in photophobia.
+The only treatment options for photophobia is to treat the infection or discontinue the medication.
 Otherwise, photophobia can be best managed by avoiding bright lights.
 In addition, special glasses that filter out certain types of light and by avoiding bright lights.

 Coping with Chemotherapy-Related Vision Changes

-Most of the side effects of chemotherapy that are related to vision are not serious or permanent.
-However, they can be uncomfortable or disorienting.
+Most vision side effects of chemotherapy are not serious or permanent, but they can be uncomfortable or disorienting.
 If you have concerns about your eyes, talk to your doctor.
 You can also take certain steps to cope with these changes while you continue to undergo chemotherapy.
 Some of the most common symptoms are dry, itchy, and red eyes.
 Talk to your doctor about what kinds of drops you can use, avoid wearing contact lenses, and blink more frequently to lubricate the eyes.

 If you experience eye problems or vision changes while undergoing chemotherapy for mesothelioma, it can be uncomfortable, disorienting, and even painful.
 Talk to your doctor about what you can do and if changing your medication may help.
 Most eye problems are uncommon and not serious, but it is important to keep on top of all complications caused by chemotherapy and to take steps to correct them if possible.

 Some eye complications may become more serious over time, leading to irreversible damage.
-For this reason it is so important that you speak to your doctor about any eye or vision problems you experience while going through chemotherapy and after treatment is finished.
+So speak to your doctor about any eye or vision problems you experience while going through chemotherapy and after treatment is finished.
 It is also important to talk to your oncologist in advance of chemotherapy if you have existing eye problems.
 These can become worse with treatment and you may need to see an eye doctor to evaluate your eyes and to help determine if there are any chemotherapy drugs you should avoid.

 Get Your FREE Resources Sent Overnight